 - A written proposal.
 There is NO pre-made form for this.
 You should prepare your proposal according to the instructions appearing below, using a word processing or page layout program, such as Microsoft Word or Powerpoint.
 If you wish to include tables, diagrams or figures, they must all fit within a three page limit.
 The page margins must be at least one inch on the top and bottom and both sides.
 The type must be at least 12 points in size.
 You should use double line spacing, and not have more than 3 lines per vertical inch.

-Both the Application Form and the Faculty Mentor Recommendation Form can found on the UROP Forms page under UROP.
+Both the Application Form and the Faculty Mentor Recommendation Form can found on the forms page at: https://ugresearch.umn.edu/application-portals

 Submitting Your Application: